 These interfaces present the user with lists of options (called menus) that lead the user through the formation of a request.
-Basic advantage of using menus is that they removes the tension of remembering specific commands and syntax of any query language, rather than query is basically composed step by step by collecting or picking options from a menu that is basically shown by the system.
-Pull-down menus are a very popular technique in Web based interfaces.
-They are also often used in browsing interface which allow a user to look through the contents of a database in an exploratory and unstructured manner.
+The basic advantage of using menus is that they remove the tension of remembering specific commands and syntax of any query language.
+The query is basically composed step by step by collecting or picking options from a menu that is shown by the system.
+Pull-down menus are a very popular technique in Web-based interfaces.
+They are also often used in browsing interfaces which allow a user to look through the contents of a database in an exploratory and unstructured manner.

 A forms-based interface displays a form to each user.
-Users can fill out all of the form entries to insert a new data, or they can fill out only certain entries, in which case the DBMS will redeem same type of data for other remaining entries.
-This type of forms are usually designed or created and programmed for the users that have no expertise in operating system.
-Many DBMSs have forms specification languages which are special languages that help specify such forms.
+Users can fill out all of the form entries to insert new data, or they can fill out only certain entries, in which case the DBMS will redeem the same type of data for other remaining entries.
+These types of forms are usually designed or created and programmed for users that have no expertise in operating systems.
+Many DBMS’s have form specification languages which are special languages that help specify such forms.

-Example: SQL* Forms is a form-based language that specifies queries using a form designed in conjunction with the relational database schema.b>
+Example: SQL Forms is a form-based language that specifies queries using a form designed in conjunction with the relational database schema.

-There is an limited use of speech say it for a query or an answer to a question or being a result of a request it is becoming commonplace Applications with limited vocabularies such as inquiries for telephone directory, flight arrival/departure, and bank account information are allowed speech for input and output to enable ordinary folks to access this information.
+There is limited use of speech be it for a query or an answer to a question or being a result of a request it is becoming commonplace.
+Applications with limited vocabulary such as inquiries for telephone directory, flight arrival/departure, and bank account information are allowed speech for input and output to enable ordinary folks to access this information.

-The Speech input is detected using a predefined words and used to set up the parameters that are supplied to the queries.
-For output, a similar conversion from text or numbers into speech take place.
+The Speech input is detected using predefined words and used to set up the parameters that are supplied to the queries.
+For output, a similar conversion from text or numbers into speech takes place.